The Septimus Wave: Plot

 At 10 Downing Street, the Prime Minister tells Blake that the mysterious craft, Orpheus, was discovered by Major Banks' team during the last war and that its existence is to be kept a secret in order to facilitate a study by scientists.
 Blake decides to destroy the Orpheus and gets inside with explosives to disobey orders.
 In the laboratory, Mortimer uses the Telecephaloscope on Olrik to give him control over the Mega Wave, and thus over the source of the clones of Septimus.
 Olrik enters the spaceship via the Mega Wave and orders Blake and his men to leave.
 The diver tries to get control over the situation and keeps saying "Asylum".
 Olrik manages to resist the orders of the mysterious diver and triggers the explosion.
 The Orpheus ship explodes and disappears in a column of light.
 A few days later, Blake and Mortimer discuss their adventure, while Olrik (who has not recovered from his experience) finds himself interned in Bedlam Hospice with Major Blanks and his team.
 All repeat the same word as the diver: "Asylum".

 Reviews and sequel

-On French media SensCritique, the album is rated 5.6/10.
-While on Babelio, it obtained an average of 3.3/5.
+On French media SensCritique, the album is rated 5.8/10.
+On Babelio, it has an average rating of 3.41/5.

-For the newspaper Nice-Matin, The Septimus Wave is overall a very good album, but Le Huffington Post finds it at a much lower level compared to The Yellow "M".
+Nice-Matin found the album to be very good, but HuffPost found it to be at a much lower level compared to The Yellow "M".

-In January 2016, during an interview with journalist Yann Blake, Jean Dufaux announced that a sequel to this album had been written and will soon see the light of day: "Normally the Wave Septimus was planned in two volumes".
-The album titled Le Cri du Moloch (in French) and illustrated by Christian Cailleaux and Étienne Schréder is finally published on November 20, 2020.
+In January 2016, during an interview with journalist Yann Blake, Jean Dufaux announced that a sequel to this album had been written and will soon be published.

+The sequel, an album titled Le Cri du Moloch (in French) and illustrated by Christian Cailleaux and Étienne Schréder, was published on November 20, 2020.